Choose the correct forms, don’t have to, mustn’t, to complete the sentences below.

 - SMOKER: I have to stop smoking. (=It’s the doctor’s opinion, not the smoker’s opinion.
 The doctor thinks it’s necessary.)

 You don’t need to do it; not necessary; no obligation

 Don’t have to and mustn’t have opposite meanings.
 We say that we don’t have to do something when we don’t need to do something; we can do it, but it’s not necessary.

 - You don’t have to wait here. (=You can do it, but it’s not necessary)

-We say that we mustn’t do something when we cannot do something; it is necessary that we don’t do something (prohibition).
+We say that we mustn’t do something when we cannot do something; it is necessary that we don’t do something.

-- You mustn’t wait here. (=You can’t do it; it’s against the rules)
+- You mustn’t wait here. (=You cannot do it; it’s against the rules)